There's A Good Reason Why Your Baby Is So In Love With CoComelon

 If you have a baby, chances are good you've heard of (and probably spent many hours watching and/or listening to) CoComelon.
 The Netflix show and most-watched YouTube Channel out there is a family favorite, and babies, toddlers, and even some older kids just can't seem to get enough of it.
 But after days spent watching the same thing over and over again, you might start to wonder why, exactly, babies love CoComelon so much.

-While young kids love the sounds and songs they hear on CoComelon, the animation and the bright colors are really what draws them in.
-Beurkens says that what sets something like CoComelon apart from other animated shows is that it's stimulating without being overwhelming.
-"The graphics are simple, and characters often have larger heads/faces because babies and children are naturally drawn to them, just as they are to the faces of people in real life," she explains.
+One of the things that sets CoComelon apart from other animated shows made for kids is that it’s stimulating without being overwhelming, says Beurkens.
+It’s literally made with babies in mind: “The graphics are simple, and characters often have larger heads/faces because babies and children are naturally drawn to them, just as they are to the faces of people in real life," she explains.
 "These videos have constant action, but not so fast-paced that it is overwhelming."

 It's not just the colors, though: it's also the repeated nursery rhymes and phrases.
 This repetition that we, as adults, probably find to be extremely annoying is another thing that makes babies and young children so entranced.
 "Children’s brains thrive on patterns and routine," Beurkens says.
 "There are patterns of visuals, sound effects, music, and the flow of activities that is consistent and predictable throughout each video episode."

 So while you might get irritated by hearing the same nursery rhyme over and over again, your little one is actually loving it — and genuinely learning from it.
 "Children often want to hear the same songs and read the same stories over and over because that is how they learn best," Froyen says.
 "They have very limited long-term memories, and so they use strategies like rehearsing and repetition to move things that are important to them from working memory into short-term memory.
 Repetition is also one way they process new information."

 Is it bad for babies to watch CoComelon?